-Over the 32-weeks of this course, our weekly online class meetings will serve as a writers’ group, where budding writers will learn and grow in their writing skills through lively group discussions, virtual skill-builders, and thematic games.
+Over 32-weeks, our weekly online class meetings will serve as a writers’ group, where budding writers will learn and grow in their writing skills through lively group discussions, virtual skill-builders, and thematic games.
 Our writers’ group meetings also develop students’ presentation and public speaking skills, as writers are encouraged (never forced) to share their work with one another in this positive, encouraging, and safe environment.
-Assignments for the week are posted each Wednesday on our course page, with daily reading/writing homework given (approximately 30-45 minutes per day), and a weekly writing assignment due Tuesday before our next class meeting.
+Assignments for the week are posted each week on our course page, with daily reading/writing homework given (approximately 30-45 minutes per day), and a weekly writing assignment due the day before our next class meeting.

-Homework is given each Wednesday after class, with assignments to be turned in before class the following Tuesday evening.
+Homework is given each week after class, with assignments to be turned in the evening before the next class.
 Students can expect feedback on their work by Friday evening, the week it is turned in (Monday, for larger assignments).
 Final grades are based on class participation, weekly homework assignments, and major projects.
 I will send out a mid-year evaluation and end of year evaluation with additional parent communication as needed.

 Who should enroll?